ESD Diploma

 Cooperation partner:

-Within the framework of a holistic education for sustainable development, regional and global networking is required as a joint responsibility for the future.
-The topic of children's rights is an important building block for representing a global networking of living conditions.
+Within the framework of holistic education for sustainable development, regional and global networking is needed as a joint responsibility for the future.
+The topic of children's rights is an important building block in this context in order to represent a global networking of living conditions.

-Through a change of perspective, the students can deal with challenges that are close to their everyday lives.
-Working on the topic in a global context enables the children to recognize and appreciate cultural diversity.
-In the search for sustainable solutions, it is important to acquire personal options for action in a regional and global context.
+Through a change of perspective, the pupils can deal with challenges that are close to their everyday lives.
+Working on the topic in a global context enables the children to recognise and appreciate cultural diversity.
+In the search for sustainable solutions, it is important to acquire personal possibilities for action in a regional and global context.

 This module is carried out by the Schools and Education Department.
-Among other things, the students learn about their own personal children's rights and can apply them in their everyday lives and compare them with the current situations of children in this world.
-In particular, the right to participation is a central child right.
+Among other things, the pupils learn about their own personal children's rights and can apply them in their everyday lives and compare them with the current situations of children in this world.
+The right to participation in particular is a central child right.
 In the course of the module, the children should get to know different possibilities of forms of participation (children's parliament, student council, class council, etc.) in Germany and especially in school, which can eventually lead to concepts for a stronger participation of students.

 Module 13: Migration and Integration, Racism